IgnacioBellomo/pagination-api/README.md

     Options: my-app-001 to my-app-250

 ## end
   Defines which entry to end your search on.
 Options vary depending on by.
-If no end is declared the API will search to the last entry.
+If no end is declared, the API will search to the last entry.

 ### Examples: